-But wait, the formations in the cellar of the pub were formed by the same chemical reactions cutting through the limestone above.
+But wait, the formations in the pub’s cellar were formed by the same chemical reactions cutting through the limestone above.
 These had nothing to do with cement and involved identical chemical processes.

 The actual science

-Turns out that a group of scientists studied the chemistry of stalagmite and stalactite formations in actual cave conditions.
-They discovered that amid the many variables effecting the growth rate of these formations, it boiled down to how the carbon dioxide dissolved in the water flow combined with the temperature and pressure that determined the rate of growth.
+It turns out that a group of scientists studied the chemistry of stalagmite and stalactite formations in actual cave conditions.
+They discovered that amid the many variables affecting the growth rate of these formations, it boiled down to how the carbon dioxide dissolved in the water flow combined with the temperature and pressure that determined the growth rate.
 Experiments revealed that the amount of carbon dioxide in the water varied massively by a factor of five.
 The dissolved carbon dioxide turns the water acidic.
-The largest finding was that the more acidic the water, the faster the limestone dissolved and resulted in faster growth.
-Actual growth rates in were observed to form as quickly as one inch in less than eight days.
+The largest finding was that the more acidic the water, the faster the limestone dissolved and faster growth.
+Actual growth rates were observed to form as quickly as one inch in less than eight days.
 4

 Ancient dates always rely on assumptions

-From a biblical worldview, we would fully expect the global flood as a major cause for massively larger water flows in the past as flood waters receded off the continents.
-Additionally, it makes sense that those very flows might have formed many of the 17,000 caves systems discovered (many remain yet undiscovered) where were all formed where limestone was present.5 Limestone itself is formed by a sedimentary slurry of shell, coral, algal, and fecal debris pushed in massive layers by catastrophic flooding.
+From a biblical worldview, we would fully expect the global flood as a major cause for massively larger water flows in the past as floodwaters receded off the continents.
+Additionally, it makes sense that those very flows might have formed many of the 17,000 cave systems discovered (many remain yet undiscovered) where were all formed where limestone was present.5 Limestone is formed by a sedimentary slurry of shell, coral, algal, and fecal debris pushed in massive layers by catastrophic flooding.
 Limestone is formed by the precipitation of calcium carbonate from lake or ocean water.
 6

 1 Creation Ministries International “Defying deep-time Dogma” by Gavin Cox https://www.creationmagazine.com/creation/2020_volume_42_issue_4/MobilePagedReplica.action?utm_source=newsletter&utm_medium=email&utm_campaign=TXCRTN200825002&utm_content=gtxcel&pm=2&folio=12#pg12